Lingopie Review (2026): Is It Worth It to Learn Japanese?

 How to use Lingopie to learn Japanese

-There are various ways you could study with Lingopie.
-For example, if you want to actively study, you can go sentence by sentence, pausing the video after each line and using the built in features to repeat, translate, and look up any new words.
+For example, if you want to actively work on learning new vocab, you can go sentence by sentence, pausing the video after each line (use the auto-pause feature) and using the built in features to repeat, translate, and look up any new words.

 And when you need a break from active studying, you can go into passive mode.
 Simply enjoy absorbing some content in Japanese and just translate the occasional word you don’t know.